0xPolygon/polygon-docs/docs/pos/payments/onramps/onramps-stripe.md

     [Full documentation available on Stripe.](https://docs.stripe.com/)

 Stripe integration requires a US domicile (excluding Hawaii) and a registration for your business.
-Once that registration has cleared, the API `Crypto/Onramps_sessions` will be enabled and you can use the following code to onboarding users to USDC on Polygon:
+Once that registration has cleared, the API `Crypto/Onramps_sessions` will be enabled.
+Below is an example using Stripe's Sandbox environment:

 ### Prerequisites